seamusdemora/seamusdemora.github.io/MacStuff.md

 ### 9. How to Combine/Concatenate Multiple PDFs?

 [Apple has this one covered](https://support.apple.com/guide/mac-help/combine-files-into-a-pdf-mchl21ac2368/mac), and it's easy if you know ***the trick***.
+In `Finder` select 2 or more PDF files that you want to combine/concatenate into a single PDF file.
+Once selected, right-click on the pad/mouse, then move the pointer down the pop-up menu to `Quick Actions`, and select/click the item labeled `Create PDF`.
+This will create a new PDF file that contains all of the selected PDF files; the selected PDF files will remain as separate PDFs.

 You should also know that the `Quick Actions > Create PDF` option in `Finder` may not show up!
 When you move the pointer over `Quick Actions` in `Finder` you may see only the option `Customize...`.
 If that's the case, click `Customize...`, then tick the box next to `Create PDF`.
 This will add `Create PDF` as an option for `Quick Actions`.

 [↑](#table-of-contents)